Resources

 ROI Formula

-ROI Formula is the cornerstone of measuring the profitability of an investment or business activity.
-It is a simple yet powerful tool that enables you to determine the returns generated relative to the cost incurred.
+ROI formula is the cornerstone of measuring the profitability of an investment or business activity.
+It is a simple yet powerful tool that lets you determine the returns generated relative to the cost incurred.
 The formula is:

 ROI = (Net Profit / Cost of Investment) * 100